Vasco José Taborda Ribas

-Vasco José Taborda Ribas (September 18, 1909 – April 3, 1997) was a Brazilian lawyer, writer, professor and linguistic.
+Vasco José Taborda Ribas (September 18, 1909 – April 3, 1997) was a Brazilian lawyer, writer, professor and linguist.

 He went to Ginásio Paranaense (acurrently Colégio Estadual do Paraná) and studied law at the Federal University of Paraná.

 He was promoter of Justiça Militar no Brasil, general secretary of Tribunal de Contas do Paraná, director of Serviço Social do Paraná, procurer of the Tribunal de Contas do Paraná, librarian at the Instituto Neopitagórico and a member of institutions such as Círculo de Estudos Bandeirantes, PEN Clube do Brasil, etc.